jquery/jquery/CONTRIBUTING.md

 ### Browser support

 Remember that jQuery supports multiple browsers and their versions; any contributed code must work in all of them.
 You can refer to the [browser support page](https://jquery.com/browser-support/) for the current list of supported browsers.

+## Unsolicited and Machine-Generated Contributions

+jQuery is a mature, stability-focused project.
+Changes carry real compatibility risk, and every pull request costs maintainer time to review.
+To keep that time focused on work that benefits actual users, we require the following:

+**Contributions must address a real, demonstrated need.** Pull requests should correspond to an existing reported issue, a problem you personally encountered in real usage, or a change previously discussed with the maintainers.
+PRs that fix hypothetical problems, restyle working code, or make speculative "improvements" no user has asked for will be closed without review.

+**You must be able to engage with review as the author.** Whatever tools you use to write code, you are responsible for understanding and defending every line you submit.
+If you cannot explain why a change was made, answer questions about its approach, or revise it based on feedback, the PR will be closed.

+**Do not submit auto-generated issues or pull requests.** Issues and PRs produced by pointing an automated tool at this repository — rather than originating from genuine use of jQuery — are not welcome, whether you submit one or many.
+These will be closed without review, and repeat submissions may result in a ban from the project.

+Opening an issue describing a problem you actually hit, and discussing it before writing code, is always the best path to a merged contribution.